-Form III Health is designed to help students recognize and prepare for the challenges of becoming healthy autonomous young adults.
-The course, grounded in the Guiding Principles of Honest, Respect, Kindness, Responsibility, and Safety, provides students with the information and skills necessary to make thoughtful and responsible decisions that promote their wellbeing of those around them.
+Form III Health (1 credit) Form III Health helps students recognize and prepare for the challenges of becoming healthy autonomous young adults.
+The course, grounded in the Guiding Principles of Honest, Respect, Kindness, Responsibility and Safety, provides students with the information and skills necessary to make thoughtful and responsible decisions that promote their own well-being and that of those around them.
 Students will build the skills and capacities necessary to successfully negotiate the high school experience and gain broad-based knowledge in critical areas of relevance to our youngest students.
 These include the transition to high school, organization and time management, character building, mental and physical wellness, sexual health and relationships, drug use and abuse, and social media awareness.
 This is a one-term course required of all freshman students and is graded on a pass/fail basis.
 Each student will contribute to the course content and to the educational experience of all students through leadership opportunities, active participation and collaborative behavior.
-Form IV Health (1 credit) Form IV Health is designed to help students to become deeper thinkers around the challenges of becoming healthy autonomous young adults.
+This one-term course is required of all Form III students and is graded on a pass/fail basis.
+Form IV Health (1 credit) Form IV Health helps students to become deeper thinkers around the challenges of becoming healthy autonomous young adults.
 Building upon the curriculum of Form III Health, the course dives deeper into select topics and introduces new content.
 Units include equity and inclusion, First Aid, CPR and AED certification, meditation and mindfulness, substance use and abuse, sexual health and relationships, mental health awareness, nutrition and food access, and fitness plan design.
-This is a one term course is required of all Form IV students and is graded on a pass/fail basis.
-COMPUTER SCIENCE DEPARTMENT Mr. Dawson Haytock, Chair 2021-2022 Course Catalog | 16
+This one-term course is required of all Form IV students and is graded on a pass/fail basis.